v8/v8.dev/src/features/symbol-description.md

 // → 'foo'
 ```

-However, this approach violates the “express intent, not implementation” principle — the code is slightly magical-looking and not very self-explanatory.
+However, the code is slightly magical-looking, not very self-explanatory, and violates the “express intent, not implementation” principle.
 The above technique also doesn’t let you distinguish between a symbol with no description (i.e. `Symbol()`) and a symbol with the empty string as its description (i.e. `Symbol('')`).

 [The new `Symbol.prototype.description` getter](https://tc39.es/ecma262/#sec-symbol.prototype.description) provides a more ergonomic way of accessing the description of a `Symbol`: